buzz11/movieRecommender/README.md

 This web app can give you some movie recommendations via collaborative filtering.

+Try it out by clicking the heading above.

 - download netflix-prize-data from [kaggle.com/netflix-inc/netflix-prize-data](http://www.kaggle.com/netflix-inc/netflix-prize-data) to the data directory

 - install dependencies and run app/server.py